hcfp/Computing-Notes/Computing Notes.md

   - Once freed it can be used by other devices connecting to the network
 - DHCP provides the subnet mask
   - Which solves problems with manual configuration and centrally handling frequent changes in IP addresses (mobile devices)
-- DCHP is used on local networks to allocate private addresses
+- DHCP is used on local networks to allocate private addresses
 - Static Ips are uncommon for small networks

 ### Network Address Translation